Museum of History & Industry

 - Ensure that all interactions are culturally responsive, respectful, and based on a foundation of MOHAI’s commitment to inclusion, diversity, equity, and accessibility.

-- Work with the Director of Annual Giving and Membership to prepare and execute membership acquisition appeals, membership renewals and provide assistance with membership fulfillment.
+- Work cooperatively with the Director of Annual Giving and Membership to plan and execute member events.

 - Opportunity to serve on IDEA (Inclusion, Diversity, Equity and Accessibility) Committee.